-Majority of families purchase homes on a mortgage loan as it is hard to find enough liquid capital to finance the purchase outright.
+For most people, purchasing a house is a once in a lifetime experience for most of us.
+Majority of buyers acquire homes on a mortgage loan as it is hard to find enough liquid capital to finance the purchase outright.

 A mortgage is a loan that uses the property as collateral.
 In mortgage loan agreements, the borrower gets cash from the lender to use to purchase the home.
-In exchange, the lender will have rights to the property as collateral in case of payment defaults by the mortgagee.
+In exchange, the lender will have the rights to the property as collateral in case of payment defaults by the mortgagee.

 A mortgage agreement is a loan agreement wherein the interest on the loan remains the same throughout the loan agreement.
 This agreement is most common in the industry today.